Seahorse Pictures and Facts

 If you are interested in marine life, then seahorses may be part of your study.
 These unique, tiny fishes can be elusive and shy in nature so enjoying seahorse pictures and their presence in aquariums is how most of us get to know them.

-On this page you can enjoy seahorse pictures and find a few facts as well.
+On this page, you can enjoy seahorse pictures and find a few interesting facts about them as well.

-According to The Great Book of the Sea by Fancesco Guerrini, the long-snouted seashorse, the most commmon type, can be found living in shallower waters and lagoons.
-They live at depths of 25 to 150ft.
+According to The Great Book of the Sea by Fancesco Guerrini, the long-snouted seahorse, the most common type, can be found living in shallower waters and lagoons.
+You see an example of one of these above.
+They live at depths of 25 to 150 ft.
 They are generally found in the Eastern Atlantic, Mediterranean, and Black Seas.

-Note: A prehensile tail is one that is adapted to be able grasp objects.
+Note: A prehensile tail is one that is adapted to be able to grasp objects.

 These long-snouted seashorses are very closely related to Pipefishes and grow to be 4" to up to almost 7" long.
 There are also larger species of seahorses, up to just over a foot in length.
 Unlike pipefishes however their head/neck has an S shape which gives them their remsemblance to a horse.
 They belong to the order of Syngnathiformes.
 (Genus Hippocampus)